How to avoid common mistakes for your first iOS talk

-Regardless of your topic, it’s always good to show with an exemple.
-Even if my talk was mostly theorical, I took some time to prepare a demo to make sure people have something to take away.
+Regardless of your topic, it’s always good to show with an example.
+Even if my talk was mostly theoretical, I took some time to prepare a demo to make sure people have something to take away.
 Otherwise it’s too much information in too short time to remember everything.
 It also give a wow effect to your topic.

 Finally, don’t forget to have fun.
 Don’t think too much about how you’re going to be perceive.
 Everybody had to start somewhere.
 At least you’re doing it today, so enjoy it.